christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ##### Running ZooKeeper.

 ZooKeeper itself is an additional service that must be deployed as an external agent next to the actual system that should be coordinated, while ZooKeeper itself replicates its information with ZAB.
 This approach comes with disadvantages: it adds additional maintenance efforts (a second service must be maintained, running on a cluster of seperate (virtual) nodes), reduces the overall availability since a system using ZooKeeper relies on it and becomes unavailable as soon as ZooKeeper is unavailable (see subsection [@safety-reliability] for reference), or during a network partitioning, and reduces the overall latency of the replicated system, as coordination with the ZooKeeper cluster adds an additional step.
+Thanks to understandable consensus protocols such as Raft (see subchapter [@sec:raft]), which also comes with a lot of open-source libraries ready to use, ZooKeeper lost a lot of its popularity over the last years, where it was replaced with embedded consensus solutions in major systems.

 #### Viewstamped Replication {#sec:viewstamped}

-The _viewstamped replication_ (VR) protocol is based on the primary-copy and state machine replication approach for fail-stop faults.
+The _Viewstamped Replication_ (VR) protocol is based on the primary-copy and state machine replication approach for fail-stop faults.
 It was initially developed by Oki and Liskov [@oki1988viewstamped] in 1988 and later revisited by Liskov and Cowling in 2012 [@liskov2012viewstamped] for low-latency leader election and optimal strict serializability.
 While it was developed around the same time as Paxos, the auhors did not had any knowledge of Paxos.
 It differs from Paxos in that it is a replication protocol and not just a consensus protocol.
 It uses consensus to agree on a sequence of operations as part of a replicated state machine, with a consensus mechanism that is actually quite similar to Paxos.
 But in contrast to Paxos, VR does not require disk I/O when running an instance of the consensus protocol.

-Viewstamped replication is divided into four sub-protocols that describe
+Viewstamped Replication is divided into four sub-protocols that describe

 - How client requests are handled,
 - How the group reorganizes when a primary node fails,